sciZer0/7/v/README.md

 Eventually, people will understand it.

-On the other hand, all other existing blockchains don't even have this "Mona Lisa" point.
+On the other hand, all other existing blockchains, being fundamentally unable to solve the fundamental problems, don't even have this "Mona Lisa" point.

-And, as mentioned above, actually, in the industry, there are even many more fundamental problems than described here, and each blockchain existing in 2023 is fundamentally unable to solve the fundamental problems.

 For this reason, each blockchain existing in 2023 (excl.
 Bitcoin) reasonably deserves to go away.